-Alternatively, if you’re on a really tight schedule, you can take a virtual tour of the National Tile Museum on Google Arts & Culture.
+If you’re on a really tight schedule, you can take a virtual tour of the National Tile Museum on Google Arts & Culture.
 It’s not the ideal solution, but at least you’ll be able to see the different styles over the years.

 Understanding where tiles at Feira da Ladra (might) come from